 But, while compliance with federal, state and local safety and environmental regulations is not optional for adopters of AM technologies, greater clarity is needed on specific actions that operators of AM production facilities can take to help ensure the safety of their workers or to protect the environment.

-What UL is finding at AM facilities
+What UL is finding at Additive Manufacturing facilities

 At UL, our understanding of the unique safety issues facing AM facilities has developed over the last several years through engagement with various stakeholders in evaluating the potential use of AM technologies in their supply chain.
 In our experience, the most common safety challenges facing our AM clients include: